iccir919/100-days-of-code/log.md

 **Today's Progress**:  Completed Basic HTML and HTML5 section for the Responsive Web Design Certification for freeCodeCamp.
 Reading through Chapter 14 - The Document Object Model of Eloquent JavaScript

 **Thoughts:** My personal life issues are getting in the way of completing my goals for this challenge.
 I have been dealing with the same issues for a long time now.
 Recently, I have tried again to fix them but it seems futile and like a waste of energy.
-I started my hour of code very late late into the night since I spent a lot of time talking about resolutions with others but I am now tired.
+I started my hour of code very late late into the night since I spent a lot of time talking about resolutions to my life issues with others but I am now tired.
 Nonetheless, I was able to complete Basic HTML and HTML5, the first section of the Responsive Web Design Certification.
 This will be like the third time that I will have completed this certification.
-Nonetheless, I will make it the best by combining all freeCodeCamp with Team Treehouse to create my best looking projects yet.
+Nonetheless, I will make it the best by combining all of the material from freeCodeCamp with Team Treehouse to create my best looking projects yet.

 **Links to work:**
 - [My freeCodeCamp Profile](https://www.freecodecamp.org/iccir919)